 2. Use video conferencing tools for regular meetings

-Video conferences are essential for maintaining remote workers connected.
+Video conferences are essential for maintaining remote employees or workers connected.
 Face-to-face meetings with team members are easy to organize using programs like Skype, Zoom, and Google Hangouts.

 Schedule regular meetings, not just when there is a problem or issue to discuss.
 Team members need to feel like they’re part of a cohesive unit, and regular meetings help to reinforce that.